Skip to main content

 We work with all types of businesses, organizations, and political campaigns.
 What works in one situation might not work in another.
 In political campaigns, you might get a lot of likes and a lot of donations from social media campaigns.
 However, if those likes and donations are outside your district, it does not matter.
 What matters is how much of your campaign marketing connects with the voters in your election.

-Think deeply about your goals for your marketing, especially in the social media context.
-Look for agencies that are focused on conversions and adding value.
+Think deeply about your marketing goals, especially on social media.
+Look for agencies that focus on conversions and add value.